hashkat/hashkat/docs/tutorial02.md

 `rm output/*`

-You can now run your new simulation by typing in the commands:
+You can now run your new simulation by typing in the command:

-`hashkat_pre.py`

-`hashkat`
+`run.sh`

 ## Stopping and Continuing a Simulation